BMW 2 Series review

 Image 11 of 22

 The standard run-flat tyres have a slightly firm edge, but with BMW's £750 Adaptive M Sport suspension, the ride is impressively composed.
 It’s engaging on a twisty road and comfortable on long trips, so it’s very hard to find fault with the driving experience.
 Delving into BMW’s M Performance accessories range allows you to ramp up your 2 Series’ dynamic ability, with options like more powerful brakes and a limited-slip differential.

-Clearly, the range-topping M235i is a slightly different kettle of fish to the more pedestrian four-cylinder 2 Series models.
+Clearly, the M235i is a slightly different kettle of fish to the more pedestrian four-cylinder 2 Series models.
 It’s stiffer and more aggressive, but in a way that’s still surprisingly accessible.
 Thanks to 322bhp, it’ll accelerate from 0-62mph in five seconds but won’t bite you in the corners if you’re a bit too aggressive with your inputs.
-It’s huge amounts of fun and you’ll have to look as far as a Porsche Cayman before you find a coupe with better handling.
-Even BMW’s own M4 Coupe struggles to outwit the little M235i for pound-for-pound thrills.
+It’s huge amounts of fun and you’ll have to look to the even more focused M2 or a Porsche Cayman before you find a small coupe with better handling.

 MPG, CO2 and running costs